What is a Gold IRA?

-Authorized participants (the major Wall Street banks) or redemption orders in excess of 100,000 shares, or $12.5 million, are the only the redemption requests that would be valid.
-Yet this does not mean that even this elite group has the power to redeem their shares in gold.
-GLD retains the option to always settle shares in cash and any private redemption must be approved first by the authorized participants.
+Authorized participants (the major Wall Street banks) or redemption orders in excess of 100,000 shares, or $12.5 million, are the only redemption requests that would be valid.
+Yet this does not mean that even this elite group has the power to redeem their shares for gold.
+GLD retains the option to always settle shares in cash and any private redemption must first be approved by the authorized participants.

 2. Counterparty Risk

 The banking system needed for the ETF creates a significant counterparty risk for investors in gold ETFs.
 Alternatively, physical gold you possess has no counterparty risk because its value is intrinsic.
 If your gold is stored in a private depository, the vault is the only counterparty risk.
 These vaults are insured for large amounts (DDSC provides $1 billion insurance) and are not dependent on any bank for their functioning.

 The intraday trading opportunities created by ETFs may not fit into a long-term investment strategy, solely benefitting short-term ETF traders.
 As an investor, it will be important to lay out your investing goals before you decide how ETFs fit in your portfolio.